datafold-dev/datafold/doc/source/index.rst

-* **Daniel Lehmberg** (1,2) DL is supported by the German Research Foundation (DFG), grant no. KO 5257/3-1 and thanks the research office (FORWIN) of Munich University of Applied Sciences and CeDoSIA of TUM Graduate School at the Technical University of Munich for their support.
+* **Daniel Lehmberg** (1,2) DL is supported by the German Research Foundation (DFG), grant no. KO 5257/3-1 and thanks the research office (FORWIN) of Munich University of Applied Sciences and the center of doctoral studies in informatics (CeDoSIA) of the Technical University of Munich for their support.

 * **Felix Dietrich** (2) FD thanks the Technical University of Munich for their support.